cirosantilli/git-tutorial/index.md

     git submodule add https://github.com/USERNAME/latex.git another_name

-## Symlink technique
+## Submodule symlink combo

-If you technology requires files to be in the current directory, you can use symlinks into the submodule to achieve that effect.
+If your technology requires files to be in the current directory, you can use symlinks into the submodule to achieve that effect.

 You have a LaTeX `a.sty` file which you want to use.